EldorZang/Advanced-Programming-2-assignment-2/README.md

 linda123 | Linda | linda_pass | bob123
 frank123 | Frank | frank_pass | bob123

-# Running
+# Preparing all files
 Creating Servers from git files:
 React Server:
 1. Create a project using the template ASP.NET CORE with React.js and call it ReactServer.
 2. Copy public and src folders from git to project/ClientApp folder (overwrite new files).
 3. In console, navigate to project directory.
 4. Install dependencies (JQuery, Bootstrap, React-Bootstrap  signalr and React-Router):
 `npm install react-bootstrap bootstrap react-router-dom@6 jquery @microsoft/signalr --save`

 Api Server:
 1. Create a project using the template ASP.NET CORE Web API and call it ApiServer.
 2. Delete WeatherForecast files from project folder and Controllers folder.
 4. Copy Models, Hubs and Controllers folder from git to project's folder (overwrite new files).